legion-labs/legion/docs/src/performance-analytics/VISION.md

 ![bg right](figures/merlin.jpg)
 - Processes are part of a tree
-- Across machines & architectures
+- Track latency and stability across machines & architectures

 ---
 # Requirements